smarticoai/public-api/docs/api/interfaces/TMiniGamePrize.md

 > `optional` **acknowledge\_action\_title\_additional?**: `string`

-The name of the action button in modal pop-up (additional)
+Label of the additional action button in the win modal

 ***